bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 But on the top, it's a two of two music for the Lightning channel.
 I mean, it's not supported by Lightning yet, but hopefully will be soon.
 And then, but on my side, maybe for improved security, I could have a hardware wallet or three hardware wallets.
-And then just on my side for this part of the music, for my key in the music, I want to have another threshold set up.
+For my key in the music, I want to have another threshold set up.
 Like if two of my hardware wallets agree, then they can sign for just my part of the music.
 So it's basically a two of two music at the top and on my side it's a two of three on that side of the tree.